stowball/Suzi/README.md

 * `transition-property($property: all)`

 	Outputs, -moz, -o, -webkit and unprefixed `transition-property` with the value passed in (default: all)
+	Instances of `transform` or `transform-origin` will be prefixed as required.

 * `transition-timing-function($timing: ease)`